Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 3. What is the EEO-1 report?

-Employers determine the correct EEO-1 job category for their employees by referencing the 2023 EEO-1 Job Classification Guide.
+Employers determine the correct EEO-1 job category for their employees by referencing this EEO-1 job classification guide.